rodneycj/Digital-Forensics-Project/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Go to the PCAP Analyzer for Splunk app
-Under Conversations, add the pcap file to analyze on various screens via “Select tcpdump files” In the "Select Statistics", select Conversations by Packets.
+Under Conversations, add the pcap file to analyze on various screens via “Select tcpdump files”.

+In the "Select Statistics", select Conversations by Packets.

 Hit Submit.

 Check the results below.